Get Started With SSH: Tutorial and Software

 In addition to RSH and SFTP, SSH is used to secure several other types of server access including rsync file transfer and synchronization, FTP over SSH (FISH), secure copy (SCP), and full-fledged virtual private network (VPN) access to the server with OpenSSH.
-For an overview of SSH applications, take a look at our guide to SSH Clients: Intro, Putty, and Alternatives.

 History of SSH

 SSH was first developed in 1995 by Tatu Ylönen in direct response to a password-sniffing attack directed at the Helsinki University of Technology at which Ylönen was a member of the faculty.
-Prior to the release of SSH, communication between an client application and a remote server over an unsecured network was possible thanks to protocols such as rlogin, RSH, Telnet, and rexec.
+Prior to the release of SSH, communication between a client application and a remote server over an unsecured network was possible thanks to protocols such as rlogin, RSH, Telnet, and rexec.
 However, all of those protocols transmitted information, including login credentials, in plaintext.
 This meant that someone with the right technical prowess and access to the network could potentially intercept messages and gain access to server login credentials in plaintext.

 SSH was an immediate hit.
-The first version, SSH-1, was released as freeware in July of 1995 and was in use by 20,000 users spread across 50 countries in less than six months.
+The first version, SSH-1, was released as freeware in July 1995 and was in use by 20,000 users spread across 50 countries in less than six months.
 By the year 2000, the number of active SSH users had exploded to 2 million.

-Ylönen founded SSH Communcations Security in December of 1995 to market and further develop the protocol.
+Ylönen founded SSH Communications Security in December of 1995 to market and further develop the protocol.
 While the original version of SSH was built using a variety of free components and released as open source software, over time SSH grew increasingly proprietary.
 In 1999, a group of developers used the last open source version of SSH to create a free and open source version of SSH.
 This free version evolved into what is known today as OpenSSH and is incorporated into Unix, Linux, and Windows operating systems.